adambard/learnxinyminutes-docs/tcsh.html.markdown

 # executed; otherwise if expr2 is true then the commands to the second else
 # are executed, etc.
 # Any number of else-if pairs are possible; only one endif is needed.
-#
-# Single-line form:
-#
-# if ( expr ) command
-#
-# If `expr' evaluates true, then command is executed.
-# `command' must be a simple command, not an alias, a pipeline, a command list
-# or a parenthesised command list.
-With few words, avoid to use it.
-#
-# BUG: Input/output redirection occurs even if expr is false and command is
-# thus not executed.
-#

-# check if we are in non-interactive shell and quit if true
-if ( $?USER == 0 || $?prompt == 0 ) exit

 # check if we are a login shell
 if ( $?loginsh ) then